Skip to contentSkip to frontmatterSkip to Backmatter

 pyDAMPF: a Python package for modeling mechanical properties of hygroscopic materials under interaction with a nanoprobe

-Willy Menacho, Gonzalo Marcelo Ramírez-Ávila, Horacio V. Guzman
+Willy Menacho, Gonzalo Marcelo Ramírez-Ávila, and Horacio V. Guzman

 https://doi.org/10.25080/majora-212e5952-01e